Logo Icon

 1. Strengthen Vocabulary and Grammar

-• Learn commonly asked synonyms, antonyms, and contextual word usage daily.
-Use apps like Quizlet or maintain a vocabulary notebook.
+• Learn commonly tested synonyms, antonyms, and contextual word meanings regularly.

 2. Enhance Reading Comprehension

-• Read newspapers like The Hindu to improve comprehension and critical reasoning skills.
+• Read newspapers like The Hindu, The Indian Express, or The Economic Times to improve comprehension and gain exposure to different writing styles.

 3. Solve Mock Tests and Previous Papers